adielw8/scraping-Google-factory-image/README.md

-# scraping-Google-factory-image
+# crawler-Google-factory-image
 * goal

-Scraping factory Images for Nexus and Pixel Devices
+crawler Images for Nexus and Pixel Devices

 * Requirements: